-Our impressions of Dominica were different than many visitors would have, because we were there both to sightsee and to do business.
+In 2009, we visited the Commonwealth of Dominica for 10 days.
+Because we were primarily there on business, we got a different perspective than others might have.
 If the negotiations had worked out (they didn't) we might have had to live there for a while … so we looked at the country as both tourists and potential residents.

-Although they are descended from escaped slaves and dark-skinned, not once during our 10-day visit were we ever treated differently because of our skin color.
+Although they are descended from escaped African slaves, not once during our 10-day visit were we ever treated differently because of our skin color.
 It seems they don't have the same color-consciousness we've encountered in the U.S.

 Yes, they work.
 We could never say that they are a lazy people.
 If they see an opportunity they'll take it.
 (You should see what the town is like when a cruise ship is in port!)

 The country of Dominica as we saw it

 Stunning, absolutely stunning.
 And the saying is true: Dominica is so untouched, it's the only Caribbean island that Columbus would still recognize.
 That is probably the main reason two Pirates of the Caribbean movies were filmed there.